justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 - When using Jupyter (a non-Spark client), interactions with the Spark cluster are mediated through Livy, which acts as a REST server.
 Livy submits Spark jobs on behalf of the user.

 - Livy runs under its own Linux user (typically `livy`).
-For it to write to HDFS, it needs appropriate permissions in HDFS (not just Linux).
+For it to write to HDFS, it needs appropriate permissions in HDFS.

 Now running